swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 * Features: *leave blank*
 * User visible description: Note what this room is used for.

 When done, click "ADD RESOURCE" and this new room should be on your list of rooms.
-This room will now be available for scheduling events as described below.
+This room will now be available for scheduling events as described above.

 [zoom-home]: https://www.zoom.us/